scious/documentation/docs/bask/latest.md

 ┗ 📜 .gitignore
 ```

-As you can see, the `toolbox` folder in `bask_dev` lists our action by name (by converting from Bubble's default of `AAI-850mj` to `evaluate_expression`).
-Bubble actions are either server-side OR client-side so, to keep things tidy, Bask does not list the `client.js` file in the actions directory.
-Finally, the `package.json` file listed is included
+As you can see, the `toolbox` folder in `bask_dev` has an `actions` folder with five items in it.

+1. `ssa_evaluate_expression.js`: this file contains the code for our single toolbox action renamed from Bubble's default of `AAI-850mj` to `ssa_` + `evaluate_expression`.
+Prefixes can either be `ssa` meaning Server Side Action or `csa` meaning Client Side Action.
+2. `tests.js`: contains all of the unit tests for all of our actions.
+3. `build.js`: runs our tests and instructions for minifying, treeshaking and any other code bundling steps we need to run.
+4. `package.json`: this is a traditional npm generated package.json file.
+It works in conjunction with the `node_modules` folder to keep track of which node libraries our SSAs and CSAs need.
+5. `node_modules`: this is a traditional npm generated node_modules folder.
+To add modules to it (as well as package.json), you would run the node command `npm install <module_name>` just as you always would.

+With that, the Bask development workflow looks like this:

-In practice, the `bask_checkpoint` branch will always have the same structure as `bask_dev` since it exists to save snapshots of working code in `bask_dev`.
+The last thing you should note is that even though we didn't illustrate it, the `bask_checkpoint` branch will always have the same structure as `bask_dev` because it exists to save snapshots of a working `bask_dev` branch.
+Running the command `Bask checkpoint` will pull your changes from `bask_dev` into `bask_checkpoint`.

 ## Commands